slowernews/wisdom-tldr/chapters/chapter_appendix.md

 Hints:

 - What’s going to stay the same in the next ten years.
 While boring, offer the best investment opportunities.
 - Where is low optimism.
 Recessions are caused when a bunch of people lose confidence all at once.
-- Who are the buyers, the sellers and their motivations.
-The best companies aren’t sold, they’re bought.
+- Know who are the buyers, the sellers and their motivations.
+- Investments are competing with each other.
+- The best companies aren’t sold, they’re bought.
 Stay away from junk stocks.
-- Investments are competing with each other.
 - The more you know, the less you need to diversify.
 Diversification is an hedge against lack of knowledge.
 - Take risk from the table whenever possible.

 > *"What an investor needs is the ability to correctly evaluate selected businesses.
 Note that word “selected”: You don’t have to be an expert on every company, or even many.
 You only have to be able to evaluate companies within your circle of competence.
 The size of that circle is not very important; knowing its boundaries, however, is vital." (...)
-> *"You’re looking for a mispriced gamble." (...)
-> *"Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
-You must learn to handle mistakes and new facts that change the odds."
+*"Life, in part, is like a poker game, wherein you have to learn to quit sometimes when holding a much-loved hand.
+You must learn to handle mistakes and new facts that change the odds." (...)
+*"You’re looking for a mispriced gamble."
 -- Charlie Munger*

+> *"Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land."
+-- Adam Smith*

 > *"What’s my religion?
 Arbitrage and rents."
--- EF*

-> *"Every increase in the real wealth of the society, every increase in the quantity of useful labour employed within it, tends indirectly to raise the real rent of land."
--- Adam Smith*
+-- E. Ferreira*

 > *"If someone is trying to convince you it’s not a pyramid scheme, it’s a pyramid scheme."
 -- Kevin Kelly*